F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 ````````````````````````````
 Below is an example F5 policy that includes IAM roles.

 ..
 IMPORTANT:: This example provides the minimum permissions required and serves as an illustration.
 You are responsible for following the provider's IAM best practices.
+See your cloud provider resources for IAM Best Practices (for example, `IAM Best Practices <https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html>`_).

 .. code-block:: json